

 Upload the certificate.

-Hand Hygiene Australia - Complete a learning module InPlace
+NHHI - Complete learning module

 Additional compliance for SA placement eligibility